timbraun/nelnet-coding-exercise/README.md

 - Kaladin: Extra Small

 ## Requirement #3
-All preferences shall be overridable.
+All preferences (classification, type, weight) shall be overridable.

 ## Requirement #4
 A person shall be able to have unlimited number of overrides